nicknettleton/PREPARE-Challenge/README.md

 );
 ```

-To get labels, predictions intervals and SHAP explanation objects that you can work with in Python:
+To get labels, prediction intervals and SHAP explanation objects that you can work with in Python:

 ```python
 labels, ensemble_explanation, subestimator_explanations = predict(